-An MPA receiver MUST first verify the FPDU before passing the ULPDU to the ULP.
+An MPA receiver MUST first verify the FPDU before passing the ULPDU to DDP.
 To do this, the receiver MUST:

-- locate the start of the FPDU unambiguously, - verify its CRC.
+- \ locate the start of the FPDU unambiguously, - \ verify its CRC.

-If the above conditions are true, the MPA receiver passes the ULPDU to the ULP.
+If the above conditions are true, the MPA receiver passes the ULPDU to DDP.